Fractures Specialist

 Woodlands Center For Special Surgery

 Some fractures leave no doubt you need immediate attention, but fractures can masquerade as severe sprains or other problems, which means you may wait to see a doctor.
-Dr. Mark Ciaglia, DO, and Dr. William J. Jordan, MD, at the Woodlands Center for Special Surgery in The Woodlands and Willis, Texas, are experts in fractures and they encourage you to come in any time you have bruising and pain.
+Dr. Mark Ciaglia, DO, Dr. William J. Jordan, MD, Dr. Hemali Patel, DPM, and the team at the Woodlands Center for Special Surgery in The Woodlands and Willis, Texas, are experts in fractures and they encourage you to come in any time you have bruising and pain.
 Prompt treatment helps ensure proper healing and a return to optimal strength.
 To schedule an appointment, call the office or book an appointment online today.

 Fractures Q & A